benjbuch/octo_waffle/part_03-working_with_strings.md

 expression](https://www.regular-expressions.info/tutorial.html)’ and is
 by far not limited to R, but applicable to many programming languages.

-This is a brief overview with some examples modified from the [`stringr` vignette on regular expressions](https://stringr.tidyverse.org/articles/regular-expressions.html).
+This is a brief overview with some examples modified from the `stringr` [vignette on regular expressions](https://stringr.tidyverse.org/articles/regular-expressions.html).

-In almost all `stringr` functions, you can use regular expressions as `pattern=...`.
+In almost all `stringr` functions, you can use regular expressions as `pattern =
+...`.

 ``` r
 str_replace_all(string  = "One small step for a man, one giant leap for mankind!",